Muninder Adavelli

 (Dixa)

 Most consumers would prefer a website with a solid number of reviews.
-Having these gives potential buyers assurance to purchase your products.
-Good reviews reduce doubts and lead to a higher conversion rate.
+These give potential buyers insight into the product quality, reducing doubts and leading to higher conversion rates.

 (The Chat Shop)

 People are instantly attracted to low prices.
 If your product is priced slightly higher than other commodities, it would be difficult to increase sales.
-It would help to have good reviews as that would mean a consumer's investment would be worth it.
+That’s why it would help to have good reviews, as that would mean a consumer’s investment would be worth it.

 (Mention)

-Even a half-star increase in ratings for a restaurant assured a 30-49% likeliness to fill up during their peak hours.
-When readers like what they read online, they will flock to the place.
+Even a half-star increase in ratings for a restaurant assured a 30% to 49% likeliness to fill up during their peak hours.
+When customers like what they read online, they will flock to the place.

 (Big Commerce)